geshan/geshan.github.com/posts/2020-10-12-crucial-software-engineer-qualities.md

 keywords: software engineer qualities

 ---
-There are many software engineer qualities that will make you stand out.
+There are many qualities of a great software engineer that will make you stand out.
 Among them, these 3 are crucial for you to become a great software engineer and leave the competition behind.
 Surely technical qualities matter a lot to be counted as a superior software engineer.
 On the other hand, this post is geared towards the non-technical aspects of software engineering.

 <img class="center" src="/images/generic/loading.gif" data-echo="/images/software-engineer-skills/01great-software-engineer.jpg" title="Crucial qualities of a great software engineer" alt="Softwrae engineer coding">